An Industry in Transition

 Our retail clients have opted to partner with firms like Curvature and others from the technology community to provide best-in-class adaptive solutions that accelerate strategic execution of their business strategies.

-In our analysis of the retail marketplace, we are seeing an increasing demand in the market to consume enterprise-class services across the lifecycle of installed (cloud, physical, and virtual) server, storage, and network assets that optimizes delivery outcomes (globally), and optimizes cost through an iterative methodology that provides the maximum level of agility with little or no friction costs.
+In our analysis of the retail marketplace, we are seeing an increasing demand in the market to consume enterprise-class services across the lifecycle of installed (cloud, physical, and virtual) server, storage, and network assets that optimize delivery outcomes (globally), and optimizes cost through an iterative methodology that provides the maximum level of agility with little or no friction costs.

 In partnership with Curvature, the retail industry has implemented our Digitally Integrated Infrastructure Services Platform (D²S), that allows for direct analysis of spend and utilization of currently consumed infrastructure services, and makes specific recommendations for near-term, short-term, and long-term optimization.
 D²S is a logical analysis that helps retail clients understand their actual usage with an eye on redeploying CapEx and OpEx on strategic advancements that are required to secure their sustainability and survivability in an unstable economy.